 Moving forward, in the picture below you can see an example of what an asset would look like with Fibonacci ratios.
 One important factor to keep in mind is that when using Fibonacci ratios you can use any ratio that you please so you do not have to use the ones in the picture below but those ratios are the ones that I prefer to use.
 The purpose of these ratios is to help a trader predict future support and resistance levels that are likely to occur later in the assets trend.
 Perhaps one of most interesting things about Fib ratios though is that no matter where you set your ratios you will always see future bounce plays happen near these ratio lines.

 To conclude, understanding Fibonacci ratios is no hard task all you need to really know about them is that they help predict the future support and resistance levels of assets.
-No one is still unsure why these ratios behave the way that they do but when used in a trading strategy it can become extremely effective.
+No one is still unsure why these ratios behave the way that they do but when used in a trading pattern it can become extremely effective.